Tatu (footballer)

 Antonio Carlos Pecorari (born 1 February 1962), commonly known as Tatu, is a Brazilian football coach and former player, and one of the most accomplished indoor football players of all time.
-He is currently the head coach of the Mesquite Outlaws in the Major Arena Soccer League.
+He is currently the head coach of the Texas Outlaws, formerly the Mesquite Outlaws, in the Major Arena Soccer League.
 His nickname means "armadillo" in Portuguese.

 Playing career

 In 1981, Tatu came to the United States at age 19, shortly after finishing his first professional season at São Paulo, and scoring 10 goals.
 He had intended to play for several months, earning enough money to buy a house in São Paulo.
 Tatu signed with the Tampa Bay Rowdies of the NASL during the 1981–82 indoor season and scored a hat trick in his first appearance even though he had not yet had the opportunity to practice with his new club.
 He quickly became a fan favorite while playing several more outdoor and indoor seasons in Tampa Bay.
 He was a member of the Rowdies when they won the 1983 NASL Grand Prix of Indoor Soccer.